blaze/blaze/docs/source/quickstart.rst

 Stored Data
 ~~~~~~~~~~~

 Define Blaze Tables directly from storage like CSV or HDF5 files.
+Here we
+operate on a CSV file of the traditional `iris dataset`_.

 .. doctest::